The Ivy Coach Daily

-If a member of the faculty is a family friend, that’s nice.
-Maybe you and your family can go to lunch with the faculty member to learn more about the college.
-It’s nice to have friends.
-But the best letters of recommendation from faculty members, the ones that carry the most weight, are not when they weigh in supporting an applicant because they’re a family friend.
-Remember, there are quite a few faculty members at a given institution.
-They can’t please everyone.
-Rather, the letters of recommendation from members of the faculty that carry the most weight are when these professors are genuinely impressed by the student’s research.
-Maybe the student submitted a research paper to the professor that lines up quite nicely with the professor’s line of research.
-And maybe the student has expressed a clear interest in working in his or her lab.
-Now that kind of connection with a faculty member would have a whole lot more clout.
-That would show genuine interest not only in the discipline but also in the college!
+Instead, the letters of recommendation from members of the faculty that carry the most weight are when these professors are genuinely impressed by the student’s research.
+Maybe the student submitted a research paper to the professor that aligns with the professor’s work.
+And maybe the student has expressed a clear interest in working in their lab.
+Now that kind of connection with a faculty member would have much more weight than a family connection.
+That would show genuine interest not only in the discipline but also in the college.

 You are permitted to use www.ivycoach.com (including the content of the Blog) for your personal, non-commercial use only.
 You must not copy, download, print, or otherwise distribute the content on our site without the prior written consent of Ivy Coach, Inc.